Approximations of countably-infinite linear programs over bounded measure spaces: Concluding remarks

-In related work, Hern\'andez-Lerma and Lasserre \cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003} introduced a series of approximation schemes for infinite-dimensional linear programs that also involve the idea of approximating an infinite-dimensional LP by a finite-dimensional one, as we do here.
+In related work, Hern\'andez-Lerma and Lasserre \cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003} introduced a series of numerical schemes to approximate infinite-dimensional linear programs with finite-dimensional ones.
 Within their setting and notation, our approximation consists of: (i) \emph{aggregating} the constraints $\{\rho H(x) = \phi(x), \enskip \forall x\in\x\}$ into $\{\rho H(x) = \phi(x), \enskip \forall x\in\x_r\}$; and (ii) \emph{relaxing} the constraint $\rho(g)=1$ to $1-ca_r\leq \rho(g)\leq 1$.
-Our proof of Theorem~\ref{convlpt} follows ideas analogous to theirs, although we employ less technical machinery.
-A notable difference with the work of Hern\'andez-Lerma and Lasserre is that our results here are focussed on \textit{countable} index sets $\x$, whereas the applications in~\cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003} involve \textit{uncountable} index sets.
-To obtain finite-dimensional LPs, Hern\'andez-Lerma and Lasserre discretise the index set using a dense countable subset of the space that contains the measures they wish to approximate.
-Yet, due to this discretisation, the restrictions of the desired measure are not necessarily feasible points of the finite-dimensional LPs.
-Hence their schemes yield only converging \emph{approximations} instead of converging \emph{bounds}.
-For a more detailed comparison, see \cite[Sec.
-5.5]{Kuntzthe}.
+Our proof of Theorem~\ref{convlpt} follows analogous ideas to those behind the convergence proofs in~\cite{Lerma1998,Lerma1998b,Hernandez-Lerma1999,Hernandez-Lerma2003}, although we require less technical machinery {due to our countable setting.}